nickski15/ga-ez-dash/README.md

 ==========

 A forked version of the Google Analytics Easy Dashboard Library.
 I put this here to make it easier to play with the code, make fun demos, and track ideas.
+Big changes are happening.

 The official source can be found here: http://goo.gl/mYI79